 The mission of the Department of Molecular Biology is to conduct high-impact, internationally recognized research, and to educate and train the next generation of leaders in biomedical research.
+We are especially committed to training diverse individuals.
 Learn more about these two areas below:

 To Conduct High-impact, Internationally Recognized Research